Last Updated: July 2026 · Read Time: 15 min · Desks Compared: 4

 The E5 is the entry point for a real dual-motor standing desk from a manufacturer with an established support structure.
 At 48 inches wide, it fits against most walls without becoming the room’s focal point — and the 23.6-inch minimum frame height means it reaches the correct sitting position for most adults, including shorter users, without requiring a custom desktop.

 The frame uses an inverted mount — the inner column slides up from the outer column below.
 This geometry introduces slightly more lateral movement at maximum height compared to the E7’s upright design.
 At typical standing heights (38–44 inches, which covers most users under 6’2″), the difference is minor and won’t disrupt normal keyboard use.
 At heights above 45 inches under a heavy dual-monitor load, it becomes more noticeable.
 For a 48-inch desktop with a single monitor, this is not a practical concern.
+Stability at maximum height is the E5’s main trade-off.
+Most wobble is fixable in minutes — the wobble guide covers six causes and the fix for each.

 The 220-pound weight capacity is sufficient for any standard home office configuration.
 Two 27-inch monitors plus peripherals typically weighs 40–60 pounds — well within range.

 User reviews consistently flag the keypad as the one weak point — the button layout takes a few days to learn without looking at it.
 Once presets are programmed, it stops being an issue, but it’s a poorer first impression than the E7’s interface.
+Not sure whether the E5 is enough, or if the E7’s extra capacity is worth $100 more?
+The E5 vs E7 comparison covers the four real differences.

-Pick #2 · BEST Mid-Range
+Pick #3 · BEST Mid-Range

 FlexiSpot E7